 Why we picked it: One of Colorado’s ‘14ers’, La Plata is one of the tallest peaks in the Rockies, is more remote than Pike’s Peak (the 14er that inspired ‘America the Beautiful’) and there’s no road to the top.

 Why we love it: Colorado has 58 mountain peaks exceeding 14,000 feet.
 They’re known as ‘14ers’ and hikers try to summit all of them.
-La Plata is the fifth highest peak in the Rockies, and the trail to the top leads hikers through a host of ecosystems, including up a talus slope with stunning views.
+La Plata is the fifth highest peak in the Rockies, and definitely one of the best mountains to climb in the US.
+The trail to the top leads hikers through a host of ecosystems, including up a talus slope with stunning views.
 Take the North Trail Summer Route, which winds through the forest following La Plata Gulch for the first third of the hike before switchbacking up the mountain, and clambering up an exposed talus field.
 Distract yourself by counting the switchbacks on your route (there are enough that you’ll likely lose track before you finish the journey).
 Keep your eye out for tiny and brilliant alpine flowers in early summer, as well as marmots, pika, and ptarmigans.
 Switchback up a steep gully, through high alpine meadows, and navigate a steep pitch to the Northwest Ridge.
 Crest the mountain’s rocky ridge at a flat spot and look for the trail as it climbs the right edge of the summit ridge to the top, and views of Mt Harvard and Mt Elbert.

 Windsor Trail, Santa Fe Baldy, New Mexico